-Objective 2.1: Develop new affordable housing in keeping with fair housing principles, especially in areas where housing production has not kept pace with population growth a) The Borough President will consider re-filing applications that he supported but the developer withdrew before the approvals process was completed.
+Objective 2.1: Develop new affordable housing in keeping with fair housing principles, especially in areas where housing production has not kept pace with population growth b) Support proposed increases in density in areas where housing production is lagging.
+The Borough President will not support downzonings that restrict the potential for new housing production.